Devajuice/flixet/README.md

 - 📚 **Personal Watchlist** - Save your favorite content to watch later
 - 🔄 **Multiple Servers** - Switch between streaming sources if one doesn't work
 - 📺 **TV Show Support** - Full season and episode selection with OMDB ratings
-- 🎨 **Modern UI** - Beautiful dark interface with gold accent design system
+- 🎨 **Modern UI** - Beautiful dark interface with Netflix-style red accent design system
 - ⚡ **Fast Performance** - Built with Next.js 16 with Turbopack
 - 🎯 **Advanced Filters** - Filter by genre, year, rating, and more
 - 🚀 **Coming Soon** - Dedicated pages for upcoming movies and airing TV shows